s-emanuilov/Tucan-Eval/README.md

   temperature: 0.1
   top_p: 1.0
   repetition_penalty: 1.1

+# --- Batch Processing Settings ---
+# Set batch_size > 1 to process multiple samples simultaneously for faster inference.
+# Higher batch sizes use more GPU memory but can significantly speed up processing.
+# Recommended values: 1-8 depending on your GPU memory and model size.
+batch_size: 4
   ```
 ### Step 2: Prepare Evaluation Data
 Ensure you have a JSON file containing your test scenarios.
 Each scenario should include the user_message, functions available, and the `expected_behavior`.